 Nicholas Brady is the inspiration for the Brady bonds.
 In 1989, when Brady was the U.S. Treasury secretary, he came up with a proposal to help reduce the debt of the developing countries.
 The Latin American countries were the first to use these bonds.

-The need for such a bond was felt after many Latin American countries start to default on their debt in the 1980s.
+The need for such a bond was felt after many Latin American countries started to default on their debt in the 1980s.
 The first country to use this bond was Mexico.
-Brazil, Peru, Jordan, Argentina, Venezuela, Vietnam, Russia, were the early users of these bonds.
+Brazil, Peru, Jordan, Argentina, Venezuela, Vietnam, and Russia, were the early users of these bonds.

-Along with the U.S., this program calls for international lending agencies, including IMF and World Bank to assist commercial banks in restructuring the debt.
+Along with the U.S., this program calls for international lending agencies, including IMF and World Bank, to assist commercial banks in restructuring their debt.
 The program helps countries whose programs and structural adjustments are supported by these agencies.